-If your pre-workout causes that tingling or itchy sensation, you might be sensitive or have an underlying allergy to its ingredients.
+If your pre-workout causes that tingling sensation, you might be sensitive or have an underlying allergy to its ingredients.

 If this is the case, you will probably have to see a physician or switch brands.

 Pre-Workout Ingredients That May Cause Itching

-According to a study by the National Institute of Health (NIH), beta-alanine is well known to cause acute paresthesia and is incredibly popular in lots of pre-workout formulas.
+According to a study by the National Institute of Health (NIH), beta-alanine is well known to cause acute paresthesia and is incredibly popular in lots of pre-workout formulas .

 Whether it should be popular is an issue we'll get into a little later.